kevinschweikert/homex/README.md

 This library aims to bring Elixir (and especially Nerves) closer to Home Assistant.
 This is a work in progress based on the [initial idea](https://elixirforum.com/t/nerves-home-assistant-integration/70920).

-## TODO
+## Example

-- [ ] add example folder with self contained application/livebook
+There is a Livebook example [`example.livemd`](https://livebook.dev/run?url=https://raw.githubusercontent.com/kevinschweikert/homex/refs/heads/main/example.livemd) to get you started!

 ## Installation